HackYourFuture/curriculum/student-manual.md

 Before submitting your question, try to answer it yourself by researching online for the answer using google, [MDN](https://developer.mozilla.org/en-US/), [StackOverflow](https://stackoverflow.com/), etc. If youve spent a good half hour - 1 hours researching and looking for the answer and still cannot find the result yourself...you've found yourself a great question to ask for the Q&A session.
 Again, if you can’t think of a question search online for a small exercise.
 And if you cant find an exercise, try to come up with one yourself.
 If you can't fix it (or simply find it very challenging), that's a good exercise to submit to your class.

 * Be on time, turn your camera on, and your microphone off.
 If you have a poor internet connection let Tjebbe know so we can find a solution together.
 * Participate actively: Answer if a teacher has a yes/no question.
-These sessions are a dialoge so it's a shared task to make it interactive, educational and fun.
+These sessions are a dialogue so it's a shared task to make it interactive, educational and fun.
 * Ask additional questions and speak up when something is not clear.
 IMPORTANT: Do not to wait with questions and hope things will get better with time.
 The speed of our program is very fast, so you have to take initiative and reach out to us for HELP.
 Again, good programmers ask for help.
 Those that do not ask for help, will hardly ever become good programmers.
 * Be ready to answer questions yourself.
 The teacher will be active in asking YOU to explain concepts.
 This is not to embarrass you but to help you practice the skills you will need when applying and/or working at a real company.